 To pay for child care, Nelson relies on scholarships and financial assistance, but she is frustrated at the lack of options in Central Texas.

 "It goes along with the whole thing of 'it takes a village.'
 This is me.
 This is parents needing the village.
-Like where?
+Like, where?
 Where is the village?"
-Nelson said.
+Nelson asked.

 It would increase property taxes by 2.5 cents per $100 valuation, which county leaders say comes out to over $120 more a year for the average Travis County property owner.

-If Prop A passes, Torres says programs like his will be able to offer subsidized opportunities for families who want to participate.
+If Prop A passes, Torres said programs like his will be able to offer subsidized opportunities for families who want to participate.

 "This kind of community-wide, county-wide investment in our young people will just give people access," Torres said.